simonswain/saibo/README.md

 # Saibo

+See the [Saibo Project Page](http://simonswain.github.io/saibo/ "Saibo Project Page") for more examples.

 A simple library for reactive programming in the browser or Node.js

 Saibo lets you make a network of cells (like a key-value store).